 Increasing numbers of B2B businesses both large and small are setting their sights on trading internationally through an e-commerce platform.
-To give yourself the best chance of making a decent fist of it, Axel Mouquet, Development Director of Webhelp Payment Services, proffers his advice and explains which mistakes to avoid.
+To give yourself the best chance of making a decent fist of it, Axel Mouquet, CEO of Webhelp Payment Services, proffers his advice and explains which mistakes to avoid.

 As a payment institution, at Webhelp Payment Services we help our clients to devise and manage their B2B payment strategy.
 Our shared objective is to improve the customer experience and develop a secure business.

 To this end, we offer risk management, transaction management and non-payment management services, working internationally with brands such as Conrad, Aniel, IPH, Procsea, Conforama, Le Duff and Rungis International Market.